ComputerMonk/UsefulUnityCode/README.md

 DialogueEmoterLink - A script that allows Pixel Crusher's dialogue system to activate a Salsa emoter script so that characters can react to third party conversations or things the player says since this is not natively supported with Dialogue's Salsa integration.

 Grenade - Simple pull pin grenade script.

+ClothingChanger/Outfit - A clothing changing component that works by activating or deactivating child meshes of the parent object according to which outfit is active.